 4. Conference centres

-Though a lot of conventions are held in hotels, purpose-built conference centers are also a favorite choice.
-Places like the Melbourne city conference centre have all the AV equipment you need and often provide catering as well.
+Though a lot of conventions are held in hotels, purpose-built conference centres are also a favourite choice.
+Some venues will have all the AV equipment you need and some even often provide catering as well.

-There is a certain amount of overlap between business and conference centers.
-Typically, business centers are inclined to be more focused about daily activities like meetings and co-working.
+There is a certain amount of overlap between business and conference centres.
+Typically, business centres are inclined to be more focused on daily activities like meetings and co-working.

 Local governments and organisations (such as churches) have space available for private hire.
 The places might not necessarily be impressive, but it is likely to get a really good thing.